Getting started

 Python SDK

-We provide an official Python SDK that includes built-in request handling and error management.
-To install it, simply run:
+We provide an official Python SDK to handle request logic and error management.

 pip install soundcharts